xbozo/xbozo/README.md

 ### Hi 👋, I'm Guilherme!
-### 🚀 Currently I stand by a front-end developer and a passionate for technology, I'm always searching for knowledge and experience.
+### 🚀 Currently I stand by a front-end developer and a passionate for technology.
+I'm always searching for knowledge and experience.

 - 🌱 I’m currently learning **Next & NodeJS**